ismnoiet/ismnoiet.github.io/_posts/2016-02-24-A-must-have-list-of-plugins for-sublime-text.md

 ---
 layout: post
-  title: A must-have list of plugins for sublime text
-  comments: true
+title: A Must-have List Of Plugins For Sublime Text
-  tags:
+tags: sublime-text editor code plugins
-  categories:
-    - tools
+categories: tools
 ---

+* content
+{:toc}

-Sublime text, is one of the most if not the most flexible hackable code editor, available for all OS with a huge list of plugins to make it even better.
+Sublime text is one of the most if not the most flexible hackable code editor, available for all OS with a huge list of plugins to make it even better.

 In this article, we’ll be talking about the indispensable plugins that you need to install if you want to gain a huge amount of time when using sublime text , without too much talking let’s get directly to the list.